reidrac/png2sprite/README.md

 ==========

-This is a simple tool to convert a 24 or 32 bit PNG image to ZX Spectrum sprite to be uses with SP1 library.
+This is a simple tool to convert a 24 or 32 bit PNG image to ZX Spectrum sprite to be used with SP1 library.

 For example:
 ```